8 Sound Effects and Dialogue

 Dialogue

-Dialogue is a conversation between two or more people in a movie.[9]
+Chion contends that the experience of watching sound films is typically “verbocentric.”
+That is, viewers “first seek the meaning of the words, moving on to interpret other sounds when [their] interest in meaning has been satisfied” (6).
+In other words, dialogue supersedes other sounds for moviegoers.
+Simply put, dialogue is a conversation between two or more people in a movie.[9]
 In addition, a movie could include a monologue where a character speaks out loud when he or she is alone.
 A character, for example, may contemplate the pros and cons of taking some form of action in a monologue.

-A movie can also have voice-over narration.
-Voice-over narration is when a character is explaining what has transpired in a movie and why.
-Dialogue, monologue, and voice-over narration helps advance a movie’s story, but they can also provide psychological insights about characters or underscore a film’s central themes.
+A movie can also have voiceover narration.
+Voiceover narration is when a character is explaining what has transpired in a movie and why.
+Dialogue, monologue, and voiceover narration helps advance a movie’s story, but they can also provide psychological insights about characters or underscore a film’s central themes.[10]

 What would a movie be without dialogue?[13]
 Even 90 to 100 years ago, there were silent movies with no audio dialogue, but dialogue cards (also called intertitles) were used, and background music set the tone of the scene.
 Take a look at the following example of a scene from Richard III with and without dialogue.[14]